digital-asset/daml/docs/source/daml-integration-kit/index.rst

 these different statuses, and what's missing to progress.

 ALPHA (current status)
-  In the ALPHA status, the DAML Integration Kit is ready to be used by third-parties willing to accept the following caveats:
+  In the ALPHA status, the DAML integration kit is ready to be used by third-parties willing to accept the following caveats:

   - The architecture includes everything required to run DAML Applications using the